orcodeep/CSAPP/labs/bomb/README.md

-`There should be a newline character after each answer in the inputs file`
+There should be a `newline` character after each answer in the inputs file and each ans should not have any trailing spaces.

+# In phase_1:

+The answer can be found even without using gdb, just by using `strings` command and intuition.

 # In phase_2: